 The investment required in putting a book into the marketplace can be substantial and risky.
 Production, preplanning and marketing is required and the process can be lengthy.
 Because of this, larger traditional publishing houses usually have an editorial staff and committees who decide how the book will be packaged, the length of the book and its design, including the cover, based on their market research.
 Because of these cost and risk factors, traditional publishers usually represent established authors.
 Often they require the author to be represented by a literary agent, have a recent proven track record in book sales, and have a substantial following.
 Sometimes the traditional-type publisher will pay the author an advance for the rights to publish their work advance, but this has become very rare.

-Teaming-Up: Partnership and Subsidized Publishing
+Teaming-Up: Partnership, Hybrid and Subsidized Publishing

-A modern, hybrid model for publishing is Partnership Publishing.
-We created Six Degrees Publishing in 2010 under the premise that many authors needed a helping hand getting their books into the marketplace.
+A modern, hybrid model for publishing is what we refer to as Partnership Publishing.
+We created Six Degrees Publishing Group in 2010 under the premise that many authors needed a helping hand getting their books into the marketplace.
 Rather than spending hours on end submitting enquiries and months waiting for responses, the authors we knew were looking to get their books out into the marketplace quickly and in a quality manner.
 Yet the only other viable option at the time appeared to be self-publishing.
 Often authors don't have time, the computer knowledge, or the know-how to navigate the plethora of options and software programs needed to get into the marketplace.
 A publishing "specialist" was needed.
 From the beginning, our business model has been based on this hybrid of mentoring and sharing information before, during and after the publication goes to press.